luapower/luapower/luapower.md

 	lp.update_db([package], [platform])

 Passing nil as package updates all the packages, same with the platform (so not passing any args updates the whole db).
 For this to work, you have to start an RPC server for each platform, and tell luapower where all those servers are (see the config table).
-Needless to say, all servers need to maintain a copy of the luapower tree which you have to keep synchronized somehow (NFS, git, rsync, etc.).
+Needless to say, all servers need to maintain a copy of the luapower tree which you have to keep synchronized somehow (NFS, samba, git, rsync, etc.).

 ## Command line